-- Place the sugar and 1 cup of water in a small saucepan over a medium heat.
-Cook, stirring, for 5 minutes or until sugar dissolves.
-Increase the heat to high and bring to the boil.
+- Place the sugar and 1 cup of water in a small saucepan over medium heat.
+Cook, stirring continuously, for 5 minutes or until sugar dissolves.
+Increase the heat to high and bring to a boil.
 Simmer, without stirring, for 5 minutes.
 Remove from the heat and set aside to cool.

 - Place the watermelon chunks in a blender, and pulse until smooth.